knohitch/clickveed/COOLIFY_DEPLOYMENT_GUIDE.md

 - The initial deployment may take some time (up to 20+ minutes) due to the size of the application
 - Monitor the deployment logs in Coolify for any additional errors
 - If you make changes to your Prisma schema in the future, new migrations will be automatically applied during deployment
+- These fixes maintain compatibility with both local development and Coolify deployment